HIRANO-Satoshi/price-level-calculator/client-libs/luncho_python/docs/LunchoApi.md

 Countries

   Returns a dict of supported country codes and names so that you can show a dropdown list of countries.
 Data size is about 3.5KB.
 E.g. {'JP': 'Japan', 'US': 'United States'...}.
-If data for a country is not available, either its ppp or exchange_rate is 0.
+If data for a country is not available, either its ppp or exchange_rate is 0.    - **return**: Dict[CountryCode, str] A dict of a country code and country name.

 ### Example